TheLinuxSeal/TheLinuxSeal/README.md

 - 🙋‍♂️ Hi, I’m @TheLinuxSeal
-- 👀 I’m interested in coding on python and https://scratch.mit.edu
+- 👀 I’m interested in coding on Python and https://scratch.mit.edu
+- 🐧 I also use Linux, and I use Arch BTW
 - 👍 My favorite animal is a 🦭 (seal)